yoyofyrah/MusicPlayer/README.md

 Feel free to use for any project if you need to.
 You can replace the preload with any file you drop into your music folder in the project.

+Also, enjoy the music if you like :)